torwager/ComputationalFoundations/_sources/mixedfx1_intro.md

 If you do not model an effect as random, you will not be able to generalize to unobserved levels.
 For example, imagine you conduct a study of differences in brain activity for negative vs. positive words.
 You collect fMRI activity while participants read 10 positive words and 10 negative words (a within-person factor).
 If you do not model word identity as a random effect, you will not be able to generalize to new words!
 That is, your conclusions might hold for the specific words you chose, but not different words.

 Is this a problem?
 Generally, yes.
 You're likely going to make conclusions about "positive words" as a class, but your statistical inferences can't support that generalization.
 Thus, the idea of "keeping it maximal" and modeling random effects that exist in your study structure is usually a good idea.

+**!Important!** In all the cases with random effects above, if we ignore the random error structure, we will (a) not estimate the error variance correctly, and (b) not adjust the degrees of freedom correctly.
+This invalidates statistical inferences made on fixed effects.

+Testing the significance of random effects requires obtaining P-values for whether the random effects variance is different from 0.
+This amounts to testing whether there are individual differences across levels of random factors like Subject, Mouse, or Cell above.
+This is sometimes done with F-tests, but their performance is poor.
+Likelihood ratio tests excluding the random effects is a more well-accepted approach.

+Just because you do not detect a "significant" random effect, it does not mean you can exclude it from the model.
+Such tests are not very inaccurate and subject to low power in many cases.
+As with all classical significance tests, the lack of a significant effect does **not** demonstrate that no effect exists -- just that you cannot detect it with enough confidence.
+Therefore, do not test the signficance of your random effects and omit them from the model if they are non-significant.
+You will mis-estimate the error variance and dfe, and make invalid inferences.

 ## Know when not to model an effect as random